7 Tips for Adopting a Digital Mining Strategy

 Where a company has multiple operations, more centralised control centres could be considered.
 We have worked with several organisations to help set up Integrated Operation centres (link here) in key locations.
 They have turned time zone differences to an advantage; operations can be monitored 24 hours a day by leveraging disjointed time zones.

 Also, where there is commonality of equipment, it’s advantageous to pool the information.
 This allows for chronic problems to be identified fleet-wide which may otherwise go unseen.
 It can also be used to set benchmarks and identify areas where best practices can be shared to bring up the poorer performing locations.

 6. Manage by Exception (Where Possible)

-In this we don’t mean build your roadmap around the edge cases; you simply want to avoid information overload.
+In this we don’t mean build your mining technology roadmap around the edge cases; you simply want to avoid information overload.
 Just because you have the information doesn’t mean you need to display it all by default.
-This helps avoid unnecessary time trawling through irrelevant data to find the items in need of attention. i.e. avoid looking for a needle in a haystack.
+Taking this attitude helps avoid unnecessary time spent trawling through irrelevant data to find the information you need - avoid looking for a needle in a haystack!